medipass/react-payment-inputs/README.md

         <Form.Group as={Col} style={{ maxWidth: '15rem' }}>
           <Form.Label>Card number</Form.Label>
           <Form.Control
+            // Here is where React Payment Inputs injects itself into the input element.
             {...cardNumberProps()}
-            isInvalid={touchedInputs.cardNumber && erroredInputs.cardNumber}
+            // You can retrieve error state by making use of the error & touched attributes in `meta`. isInvalid={touchedInputs.cardNumber && erroredInputs.cardNumber}
             placeholder="0000 0000 0000 0000"
           />
+          You can retrieve error state by making use of the error & touched attributes in `meta`.
           <Form.Control.Feedback type="invalid">{erroredInputs.cardNumber}</Form.Control.Feedback>
         </Form.Group>
         <Form.Group as={Col} style={{ maxWidth: '10rem' }}>